vippsas/vipps-developers/settlements/README.md

 ## GDPR

-Settlements reports are available both with and without personal details of the customer.
+Settlements reports are no longer available with personal details of the customer.
-This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en), and whether the data processor is Vipps or the merchant.
+This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en).

-Reports containing personal information requires a data processor agreement.
-Due to this, reports with personal information can only be downloaded by logging in with BankID on [portal.vipps.no](https://portal.vipps.no) and accepting the terms there.

-The Norwegian text from [portal.vipps.no](https://portal.vipps.no):

-_Velger du å laste ned rapporter med personinformasjon blir bedriften din selvstendig behandlingsansvarlig for personinformasjonen som lastes ned.
-Dette betyr at bedriften din er selv ansvarlig for å sikre etterlevelse av peronvernreglene.
-For mer informasjon, vennligst se Vipps [vilkår](https://www.vipps.no/vilkar/) for bruk._

-The settlement reports available by [SFTP](#sftp) do not contain detailed information about the transactions, as the SFTP service can not obtain the data processor agreement in a legally binding manner.

 # How to get settlement files